Retired Military Pay Dates in 2025

 Retired Military Pay Dates - When do military retirees get paid?

-As we wrote in our military pay date schedule, the first step in creating a budget is knowing how much you will be paid and when.
+As we wrote in our military pay date schedule article, the first step in creating a budget is knowing how much you will be paid and when.

 The good news is that military retirement and annuity pay dates are easy to remember: You usually receive your pay on the first of the month.
 The only exception is when the first of the month falls on a weekend or holiday.
 When it does, retirees are paid on the preceding business day.
 Annuitants, surviving spouses, or family members are paid the following business day.

-Here are the military retiree pay dates for 2024.
+Here are the military retiree pay dates for 2025.
+This applies to all branches of the military.
 You will need to check MyPay for your retiree account statement (RAS).

 Military paychecks are generally available on the payment date.
 Payments may hit your bank a day or two later.